Bio

 Works with interest on the hybridization of aesthetics, standing outside specific genres, the search for an own aesthetic vision through a deconstructed approach on his own instrument and musical language; the sonorous re- exploration of the flute, a non traditional approach crafted by his own history as a human being, as an immigrant and as Latin American artist.
 The axis and core of sound in his music is the search for an identity.
 His music is built of explosive sounds created with different extended techniques, preparations on the flute, microtonal textures, electronic processing and hyper amplification of the flute, altering it sounds to make microscopic air gestures become big waves of sound.
 He is constantly focussed on the obsessive study of ways to expand the sound spectrum of the flute.
 In his music, improvisation and composition are procedures used for the same purpose: the construction of a particular identity and space for expression.

-He co directs his record label TVL REC among Violeta García and Carlos Quebrada.
-And worked as the curator of the Lima Jazz Festival (2018 – 2022).
-He has presented his work in festivals and concert series around the world in places such as Argentina, Brazil, Uruguay, Chile, Colombia, Mexico, Switzerland, Germany, Norway, Denmark, Spain, France, Canada, South Africa and more.
+He co directs his record label TVL REC among Violeta García and Carlos Quebrada since 2017.
+And worked as the Chief Curator of the Lima Jazz Festival (2018 – 2022).
+He has presented his work in festivals and concert series around the world in places such as Argentina, Brazil, Uruguay, Chile, Colombia, Mexico, Perú, Switzerland, Germany, Norway, Denmark, Spain, France, Canada, Belgium, South Africa and more.

-He also received the Science, Art and Technology Award from the Museum of Contemporary Art of Lima, Perú, with a project called “Isla de Huacos”, a sound installation of islands hanging in space containing ceramic whistles from ancestral cultures of Perú with water inside whistling constantly and a live sound processing sounding through a octophonic sound design.
+He also received the Science, Art and Technology Award from the Museum of Contemporary Art of Lima, Perú, for his project “Isla de Huacos”.